 1L.
 Arockiam, 1S.S.
 Baskar and 2L.
-Jeyasimman 1Department of Computer Science, St. Joseph's College, Trichirappalli, India 2Department of Computer Applications, JJ College of Engineering and Technology, Trichirappalli, India
+Jeyasimman 1Department of Computer Science, St. Joseph's College, Trichirappalli, Tamil Nadu, India 2Department of Computer Applications, JJ College of Engineering and Technology, Trichirappalli, Tamil Nadu, India

-Abstract: Retrieval of information from the databases is now-a-day's significant issues.
+Abstract: Retrieval of information from the databases is now a day's significant issues.
 The thrust of information for decision making is challenging one.
 To overcome this problem, different techniques have been developed for this purpose.
 One of techniques is data clustering.
-In this study, Data clustering methods are discussed along with its two traditional approaches and their algorithms.
-Some applications of data clustering like data mining, using data clustering and similarity searching in medical image databases are also discussed.
-Same techniques will be applied to agriculture issues.
+In this study, data clustering methods are discussed along with its two traditional approaches and their algorithms.
+Some applications of data clustering like data mining using data clustering and similarity searching in medial image databases are also discussed.

-Key words: Agglomerative, divisive, agicultural issues, data mining, medical imag, Trichirappalli
+Key words: Agglomerative, divisive, clustering, mining, databases, image